ORNL/software-catalog/_explore/README.md

 ### apiEnvKey

 OS environment variable used to retrieve secret key for the URL.
 Required.
-Each variable should start with `SOFT_CAT_` .

 ## [./queries][queries dir]